sbrnunes/commits_viewer/README.md

 ## How-To: Build the application artefact

-Requires: SBT and Scala to be installed
+Requires: Git, SBT and Scala to be installed

 Before running the application, it needs to be built.
 This project has been implemented in Scala, and using SBT, so one can use the following SBT to build the application artefact: